Cora Smith Eaton

 Cora Eliza Smith Eaton King (September 7, 1867 – November 21, 1939) was an American suffragist, physician and mountaineer.
 She was the first woman in North Dakota licensed to practice medicine.
+She was a prominent member of Washington's suffrage movement.

 Early life

 Cora Eliza Smith was born on September 7, 1867, in Rockford, Illinois, to Colonel Eliphaz Smith and Sara Barnes.
 Her family moved to the Dakota Territory and settled in Grand Forks.
 She attended the National School of Elocution and Oratory in Philadelphia, Pennsylvania, where she took up the cause of women's suffrage.

 After her graduation in 1886, she returned to the Dakota Territory to study at the University of North Dakota.
 While studying at the university, she taught arithmetic, geography, spelling and handwriting.
 She was also the first woman to teach physical education at the University of North Dakota, as she taught a course on girl’s calisthenics.
 She graduated in 1889 with a Bachelor of Science as a member of the university's first graduating class.